Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Additional results for the empirical application

 \section{Additional results for the empirical application}

 In this section, we present the results of an additional empirical analysis.
 We first evaluate the quality of the propensity score model using out-of-sample prediction.
-We then conduct two additional analyses --- one with different moderator definitions and the other with different ways of truncating the estimated propensity score.
-Finally, we use an additional model specification with the binary aid moderator.
+We then show additional application result that complement \cref{sec:application} and conduct additional analyses to assess the sensitivity of our results to alternative specifications, including different lag definitions of the moderator, alternative truncation rules for the estimated propensity scores, varying pixel resolutions, and adjustments to the level of airstrike intensity.